Landlord Software & Technology

 August

 Smart suggested reminders fire from document dates rather than manual calendar entries.
-When you upload the HMO licence, August reads the document, proposes the expiry date, and sets a renewal reminder well in advance.
-The same logic applies to gas safety certificates, EICRs, and insurance renewals.
-For fire safety tasks that do not have a document date, weekly alarm tests, quarterly fire door inspections, reminders can be set on recurring schedules with a log of each completed check.
+When you upload the HMO licence, August reads the document, proposes the expiry date and sets a renewal reminder well in advance, and the same logic applies to gas safety certificates, EICRs and insurance renewals.
+For fire-safety tasks without a document date, such as weekly alarm tests and quarterly fire-door inspections, reminders can be set on recurring schedules with a log of each completed check.
+The open banking rent tracking connection, powered by Plaid, imports transactions automatically and matches them to individual room tenancies, handling partial payments and split transfers within the room-level ledger, and the arrears view shows every room’s status across the portfolio on one screen.

-Pricing: Free for up to two properties.
-See current pricing for paid plan details.
+Pricing: free for up to two properties.
+See current pricing for paid-plan details.

 Arthur Online

-Best for: Professional HMO operators and portfolio landlords with larger, more complex properties, typically ten or more rooms, where maintenance team coordination, contractor management, and multi-user workflows are required.
+Best for: professional HMO operators and portfolio landlords with larger, more complex properties, typically ten or more rooms, where maintenance-team coordination, contractor management and multi-user workflows are required.

 Arthur Online is the most established HMO-specific platform in the UK market.
-It was designed with multi-occupancy properties in mind from the outset and offers genuine room-level management across its full feature set.
-Each room has its own tenant record, tenancy agreement, rent schedule, and deposit record.
-Maintenance works orders can be raised at room level and assigned to contractors directly from the platform.
-Multi-user access allows different team members to have different permission levels, useful for HMOs where a maintenance coordinator manages repairs but the landlord retains financial oversight.
+It was designed with multi-occupancy properties in mind from the outset and offers genuine room-level management across its feature set: each room has its own tenant record, tenancy agreement, rent schedule and deposit record, maintenance works orders can be raised at room level and assigned to contractors from the platform, and multi-user access allows different permission levels, useful where a maintenance coordinator manages repairs but the landlord keeps financial oversight.
+Compliance reminders cover HMO licensing, gas safety, EICRs and EPCs, and Arthur integrates with Xero for financial reporting and with Rightmove and Zoopla for void-room advertising.
+Where operational complexity genuinely warrants agency-grade tools, Arthur’s depth is the strongest available for HMO-specific use cases.

-Pricing: From approximately £1 per unit per month, verify current pricing on the Arthur website.
+Pricing: from approximately £1 per unit per month; verify current pricing on the Arthur website.

 Landlord Vision

 Landlord Vision supports multi-unit properties with room-level rent tracking and document storage.
-Its accounting suite is the most comprehensive of any dedicated landlord platform, over fifty accountant-approved reports, full double-entry bookkeeping, and confirmed MTD compatibility on the GOV.UK recognised software list.
-For landlords whose accountants require SA105-ready output and who want compliance reminders alongside their financial reporting, Landlord Vision offers a functional HMO toolkit within a broader accounting-first platform.
+Its accounting suite is the most comprehensive of any dedicated landlord platform, with over fifty accountant-approved reports, full double-entry bookkeeping and confirmed MTD compatibility on the GOV.UK recognised software list.
+For landlords whose accountants want SA105-ready output and who want compliance reminders alongside their financial reporting, it offers a functional HMO toolkit within a broader accounting-first platform.
+HMO licence tracking is part of the document and reminder system, though the compliance functionality is reminder-based rather than a guided checklist, so it alerts you when a deadline approaches but does not walk you through what the licence conditions require.

 Landlord Studio

-Best for: HMO landlords who want mobile-first rent tracking and expense management, and whose accountant uses Xero.
+Best for: HMO landlords who want mobile-first rent tracking and expense management and whose accountant uses Xero.

-Pricing: Per unit, check current rates on the Landlord Studio website.
+Pricing: per unit; check current rates on the Landlord Studio website.

 HMO compliance in 2026: what your software must track